-In accordance with regional environmental concerns, most proposals for work which involve impacts >1 acre will require an Individual Permit application and review, an alternatives analysis and mitigation.
-Projects impacting >3 acres of wetlands will require an Individual Permit.
-Generally, the following types of impacts are viewed as minimal and are eligible for PGP authorization (subject to agency review and Corps approval) for projects impacting from 1 and 3 acres of wetlands:
+In accordance with regional environmental concerns, projects involving more than 1 acre of impacts (but less than 3 acres) could require an Individual Permit review.
+Projects with impacts >3 acres would require an Individual Permit review.
+Generally, the following types of impacts are viewed as minimal and are eligible for PGP authorization (subject to agency review and Corps approval) for projects impacting between 1 - 3 acres of wetlands:

-- Widenings of transportation projects and expansions of existing projects. - Wetland edge encroachments and/or wetland crossings to access usable uplands - Low or degraded wetlands
+- Widening of transportation projects and expansions of existing projects. - Wetland edge encroachments and/or wetland crossings to access usable uplands - Low value or degraded wetlands

-E. Emergency Procedures: Minor and Major Impact Projects
+VI.
+Emergency Procedures: Minor and Major Impact Projects